Exam exemptions information

 An exemption is offered from TC Business Acumen if you have completed AAT Management Accounting: Budgeting, and Management Accounting: Decision & Control.

 ICAEW student members can apply for exemption from five of the six TC courses and examinations provided the relevant ICAEW papers have been selected and passed.

 The relevant ICAEW modules must have been completed within the last three years, full details of which can be found on the ICAEW exemption form.

 Can relevant work experience be considered when applying for exemptions?

 No, exemptions are not awarded on the basis of work experience.

 I have already studied at another Institute – am I eligible for exemptions based on this?

 Some exemptions are available for full AAT members, as well as those having completed some or all of the ICAEW qualification.
 Please see the relevant section in the page above.

 I studied abroad for a year as part of my degree.
 Am I still eligible for exemptions?

 Any modules taken abroad would need to be reviewed along with the rest of an application, and while exemptions cannot be guaranteed, they may still be awarded.
-Students with non-UK modules, or whole non-UK degrees should apply using the non-accredited exemption form.
+Students with non-UK modules, or whole non-UK degrees, should email email@example.com for more information.